A Movement to Rise for Future Generations

 By Alyssa Wright

-Top right image by Alyssa Wright
+Top image by Alyssa Wright

 Other images from Unsplash

-Alyssa Wright is a proud Millennial TreeSister from Maine with a great clam chowder recipe and a beautiful orange cat named Izzie.
+Alyssa is a TreeSister from Maine with a great clam chowder recipe and a beautiful orange cat named Izzie.
 An award-winning artist and creative social impact strategist, Alyssa serves as a philanthropic advisor within the TreeSisters community, designing systems & structures to support the sisterhood in authentically giving all of their work, wealth and wisdom back to the forests and feminine.

 An accomplished consultant in the fields of social change and philanthropy, Wright has collaborated with dozens of organizations and companies over the past decade, bringing together artists, activists, and philanthropists who desire ways to powerfully and creatively accelerate social change.